 Sortname

 Facets.
-While the CIP might specify additional fields for facets, the following fields were actually used in the examined queries.
+While the Scopus 13.3 Index Profile might specify additional fields for facets, the following fields were actually used in the examined queries.
 Facet counts must be accurate (across the entire result set) and not estimates.
+Facet values can be ordered by count as well as alphabetically (those that start with a specific letter or digit).
+A maximum of 160 values for a facet can be returned.
+Facet values can also be used to limit/exclude search results.

 Cores